 That being said, there are still questions as to whether Chromebooks need antivirus software.
-After all, antivirus software protects users from more than just malware, but also various forms of digital threats.
+After all, the best antivirus software protects users from more than just malware, but also various forms of digital threats such as a ransomware attack.
 Will antivirus software work on your Chromebook in the first place?
 Are Chromebooks completely virus-free?
 What are the biggest cyberthreats for Chromebook users?
 We’ll answer all those in this guide, so keep reading.

 Does Antivirus Work On Chromebooks?